metiouicherifa/printf/README.md

-this is the peer project
+this is the printf peer project to write our own printf function